insights-workshop/insights-workshop.github.io/_pages/2023/cfp.md

 Previous presentations of the work (e.g. preprints on arXiv.org) should be noted in a footnote in the camera-ready version (but not in the anonymized version of the paper).

-The workshop will take place on May 26 2022.
+The workshop will take place on May 2 or 6 2023.
 The workshop will be hybrid with both in-person and virtual presentations.

 ## Contact info